amarder/amarder.github.io/src/content/post/chain-letter/index.md

 ---
-title: "Bluesky and Robots"
+title: "Bluesky and Robots: A Data Visualization"
-description: "An interactive radial tree visualization using D3.js, inspired by the Observable notebook example"
+description: "An interactive radial tree visualization using D3.js"
 publishDate: "2025-07-15"
 toc: false
+tags:
+  - d3js
+# coverImage:
+#   src: "robots.png"
+#   alt: ""
+ogImage: "robots.png"
 ---

 I was recently entertained by a form of chain letter on Bluesky.
 It all started with a post by Mithrilmist:

-> If you see this, quote with a robot that isn’t from 'Star Wars,' 'Star Trek,' 'Dr. Who,' or 'Transformers.'
+> If you see this, quote with a robot that isn’t from “Star Wars,” “Star Trek,” “Dr. Who,” or “Transformers.”

-This post spread through the social network creating an epic crowd sourced collection of awesome robots.
-I thought it would be a fun excuse to create a visualization to get a better view of all robots.
+This post spread through the social network like wildfire, creating an epic crowd-sourced collection of awesome robots.
+I thought it would be fun to create a visualization to get a better view of the robots (and the network).
+I hope you like it!

 - Click on a node in the graph below to see the corresponding robot
-- You can zoom and pan in the visualization below to see more details
+- You can zoom and pan in the visualization to see more details

 <div id="radial-tree-container">
     <div id="loading">Loading...</div>